 \item The second metric is defined in terms of given kinematic directions $x_i$,

 We define these directions explicitly for the $q\bar q\to t\bar t H$ and $gg\to t\bar t H$ processes in Sec.~\ref{sec:2to3}.
 The number of $x_i$ directions does not have to correspond to the phase space dimension, as some directions add more numerical noise than benefit.
-If we choose the kinematic directions as Lorentz invariants, so is the metric. \end{itemize} For our study, $d_x$ provides the more stable results, so we use it throughout Sec.~\ref{sec:2to3}.
+If we choose the kinematic directions as Lorentz invariants, so is the metric. \end{itemize} For our study, $d_x$ provides more stable and physically meaningful results, so we use it throughout Sec.~\ref{sec:2to3}.